-- (1) A magistrate, or justice, may issue a summons in respect of preliminary proceedings to one or more of the following persons: - (a) the defendant, requiring the defendant to attend the proceedings at a time and place mentioned in the summons; - (b) the witness specified in the relevant preliminary proceedings order, requiring the witness to attend the proceedings, at a time and place mentioned in the summons, to testify what he or she knows concerning the offence to which the proceedings relate; - (c) a person specified in the summons, requiring the person - (i) to attend the proceedings at a time and place mentioned in the summons; and - (ii) as part of the proceedings and for the purposes of evidence, to produce a document or thing in the possession or under the control of the person.
+- (1) A magistrate, or justice, may issue a summons in respect of preliminary proceedings to one or more of the following persons: - (a) the defendant, requiring the defendant to attend the proceedings at a time and place mentioned in the summons; - (b) the witness specified in the relevant preliminary proceedings order, requiring

-(2) If a person fails to attend preliminary proceedings as required by a summons issued under this section, the magistrate, or justice, conducting the proceedings may issue a warrant requiring that the person be apprehended and brought before the magistrate or justice.
+- (c) a person specified in the summons, requiring the person - (i) to attend the proceedings at a time and place mentioned in the summons; and - (ii) as part of the proceedings and for the purposes of evidence, to produce a document or thing in the possession or under the control of the person. - (2) If a person fails to attend preliminary proceedings as required by a summons issued under this section, the magistrate, or justice, conducting the proceedings may issue a warrant requiring that the person be apprehended and brought before the magistrate or justice.